codekiln/gradus-reason/data/steps/2017-12-03--pattern-matching-intro/index.md

 Use pattern matching to write a function that ...

-1.  returns the sum of integers 1 thorugh _n_
+1.  returns the sum of integers 1 through _n_
 2.  computes _x_ to the power of _n_

 _[Edit this post here](https://github.com/codekiln/gradus-reason/tree/master/data/steps/2017-12-03--pattern-matching-intro/index.md)_